 This has always been my ‘go to’ app when I realize that my eating habits are getting out of control.
 You can track water, food, calories, workouts, steps and Macro percentages.
 This gives you a well rounded view of what you are actually putting into your amazing machine we call the human body.
 Take care of it now so you don’t lose your entire life savings trying to maintain it later (or at least that is what I keep telling myself and my patients).

 - Make bets against yourself!
+This was one of the more intriguing Fitness Apps I found.
 You make a wager against yourself of what you would like to achieve with your weight loss goal.
 Then you get started with weight, time constraint, and make your bet.
 If you meet your goal, you get your money back AND THEY MATCH YOU & pay you via PayPal!
 If you lose, well….. then say bye bye to that money.

 - Money is always a great motivator for me — get paid to lose weight right?!
 Sounds almost too good to be true.